Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Brain Sciences

-I am Clinical Senior Lecturer at the UCL Ear Institute, and Consultant in Audiological Medicine at the National Hospital for Neurology and Great Ormond Street Hospital.
+I am Reader at the UCL Ear Institute, and Consultant in Audiological Medicine at the National Hospital for Neurology and Great Ormond Street Hospital.
 I hold a personal Senior Lecturership award by the Department of Health Higher Education Funding Council for England.
 I trained in ENT in Greece, in Audiological Medicine in the UK and undertook a three-month funded fellowship to train in auditory processing disorders in Professor Musiek’s department in USA.
 My PhD is on auditory processing in patients with structural brain lesions.

 I have been Director and Organiser of the Current Trends in Auditory Processing Disorders instructional courses since 2001 and Programme Director of the MSc in Audiovestibular Medicine (UCL) since 2010.I have served as Secretary elect of the British Society of Audiology, Chair of the Auditory Processing Disorders Specialist Interest Group (BSA) and Editor of the Neuro-otology Module of the eBrain e-learning module (RCP and EFNS).
 Currently I am adviser in Audiology to the JLO, and in the Editorial Board of the Audiological Medicine journal and the Folia Logopaedica Phoniatrica.